joselitorapisora/joselitorapisora.github.io/_posts/2025-04-06-home-server.md

 <br>
 One of the cool things about OMV is that it integrates docker functionality as a plugin.
 Adding a service is as simple as copying a sample Docker compose file, customizing the storage and network options, then running it!

 I have a qBittorrent service for my movie downloads, whenever needed.
+I would search for the torrent on my phone then parse it to the qBittorrent running on the server.
+After the download, I can watch the movie on my phone, or on the TV via the SMB share.

 ![Image 3](/assets/images/2025-04-06/s3.png)